 In a century of history, one would expect some tragic stories related to the Historic Elitch Theatre, and Brandon deWilde is certainly one of those stories.
-He was an acting prodigy — debuted on Broadway at the age of 7 and by time he was 12 he had starred in the blockbuster film, Shane, for which he was nominated for an Academy Award for Best Supporting Actor.
+He was an acting prodigy — debuted on Broadway at the age of 7 in The Member of the Wedding and by time he was 12 he had starred in the blockbuster film, Shane, for which he was nominated for an Academy Award for Best Supporting Actor.

 He starred in his own sitcom, Jamie, on ABC and was featured on the cover of Life magazine on March 10, 1952.